 - Steve Pavlicek, 2016 Winner, Bethel Seminary St. Paul

-Learn more about us at bethel.edu/seminary/work-with-purpose.
+Learn more at bethel.edu/seminary/work-with-purpose.

 Image © Anggie | Lightstock Photos